 Accommodation will be in a homestay-style hotel with three to four students per room.
 Each room is equipped with an en-suite bathroom with western style toilets.
 The hotel has electricity and hot water showers and is located in downtown Cusco, close to many amenities.
 Students can choose to have their laundry cleaned by a local service for a minimal price or wash it by hand.

-- Lunch may be a packed lunch of sandwiches and fruit or a meal cooked and shared with community members.
+- Lunch: Lunch may be a packed lunch of sandwiches and fruit or a meal cooked and shared with community members.
+When provided by the community lunches typically include a starter of soup and a main course that consists of potatoes, tubers, rice, corn, cheese, lentils, quinoa, vegetables and a protein dish such as chicken or trout.

 All students will be provided with a cell phone and local sim card to use during their stay to make local calls and additional airtime can easily be bought at local grocery stores.
 All GVI onsite field staff carry cell/mobile phones at all times and are reachable via the 24 hour GVI Emergency Contact number.